Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Background

-\paragraph{Graph Abstractions for SCP} By treating the covering matrix as an adjacency matrix with elements in the universe as rows and sets as columns, we can represent the SCP instance as a directed graph.
-We chose a directed tripartite graph (see Figure \ref{problem}(B)).
+By treating the covering matrix as an adjacency matrix, with elements in the universe as rows and sets as columns, we can represent the SCP instance as a directed bipartite graph (see Figure \ref{problem}(B)).
 A node representing the universe is connected to each element node, and the element nodes are connected to the sets in which they appear.

 We also represent the SCP instance as a hypergraph.
-Here, each element of the universe is a vertex and each set is a hyperedge.
-(See Figure \ref{problem}(C); the hyperedges are demarcated by bounding boxes around the associated element nodes.)
+Here, each element of the universe is a vertex and each set is a hyperedge (Figure \ref{problem}(C)).
+The hyperedges are demarcated by bounding boxes around the associated element nodes.
 This hypergraph representation offers an additional lens through which to explore the connections between elements and sets.
-For example, it enables an investigation into the structural characteristics of an SCP instance by examining features inherent to the hypergraph structure (such as hyperedge dependent vertex weights; see Figure \ref{problem}(D)).
+For example, it enables an investigation into the structural characteristics of an SCP instance by examining features inherent to the hypergraph structure (such as hyperedge dependent vertex weights in Figure \ref{problem}(D)).

-\paragraph{Graph Neural Networks (GNNs).} GNNs combine node wise updates with message updates from neighboring nodes.
-Throughout this work, we utilize GraphSAGE \cite{hamilton2017inductive}, a message passing GNN.
-We discuss other popular GNN architectures in Table \ref{gnn_compare} of the Appendix.
-Formally, given a graph $G = (V, E)$ with $V$ nodes, $E$ edges, and $\vec{x_v}$ node features, GraphSAGE computes node representations as:
+\paragraph{\textbf{Graph Neural Networks.}} GNNs combine node-wise updates with message updates from neighboring nodes.
+Throughout this work, we utilize GraphSAGE \cite{hamilton2017inductive}, a message passing neural network.
+Formally, given a graph $G = (V, E, X)$ with nodes $V$, edges $E$, and node features $X$, GraphSAGE computes node representations as:

-where $k$ is the number of message passing layers, $h^k_v$ is the hidden representation of node $v$ at layer $k$, $W^k$ is the weight matrix at layer $k$, $N(v)$ is the set of node $v$'s neighbors, and $AGGREGATE$ can be any permutation invariant aggregation method like sum or average.
+where $\vec{x_v}$ is the node feature vector for node $v$, $k$ is the number of message passing layers, $h^k_v$ is the hidden representation of node $v$ at layer $k$, $W^k$ is the weight matrix at layer $k$, $N(v)$ is the set of node $v$'s neighbors, and $AGGREGATE$ can be any permutation invariant aggregation method like sum or average.